vandanadhakal/vandanadhakal/README.md

 3. [Superstore Returns Analysis](https://github.com/vandanadhakal/Superstore-Return-Analysis)

-#### `Some Information About Me:`
+#### `About Me:`
+-
+- 📚 I am trying to upskill my basic Python knowledge to an intermediatory level
 - 🔭 Currently working on Zomato Restaurants Data analysis
-- ⚡ Hobbies: Love reading, Listening to podcasts, Swimming :joy:
+- ⚡ Hobbies: Reading, Listening to podcasts, Swimming
 -
-- 📫 How to reach me: vandanadhakal@gmail.com
+- 📫 Reach out to me at: vandanadhakal@gmail.com

 <!--
 **vandanadhakal/vandanadhakal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.